 SKB-264 is under clinical development by Merck and currently in Phase II for Human Epidermal Growth Factor Receptor 2 Negative Breast Cancer (HER2- Breast Cancer).
 According to GlobalData, Phase II drugs for Human Epidermal Growth Factor Receptor 2 Negative Breast Cancer (HER2- Breast Cancer) have a 49% phase transition success rate (PTSR) indication benchmark for progressing into Phase III.
 GlobalData’s report assesses how SKB-264’s drug-specific PTSR and Likelihood of Approval (LoA) scores compare to the indication benchmarks.
 Buy the report here.

 GlobalData tracks drug-specific phase transition and likelihood of approval scores, in addition to indication benchmarks based off 18 years of historical drug development data.
 Attributes of the drug, company and its clinical trials play a fundamental role in drug-specific PTSR and likelihood of approval.

-It was under development for the treatment of pancreatic ductal adenocarcinoma and bladder cancer.
+It was under development for the treatment of pancreatic ductal adenocarcinoma, colorectal cancer and bladder cancer.

 For a complete picture of SKB-264’s drug-specific PTSR and LoA scores, buy the report here.